The Girl in the Yellow Jumper: Filming

 “We had every single problem that you can have on a film set,” Ali says.
 “Shooting in Uganda is not easy, every single location we go to, they chase us away.” and also Loukman Ali: There were times the actors went without food because we had used up all the money.
 We stopped filming for more than a year as we scraped together resources.
 The actors would return after months having changed, having gained weight, grown hair or a beard where there was only stubble in the previous scene.

-Post Production
+Post-production

-The film was edited by Loukman Ali, who blended Computer Generated Imagery (CGI) created with cinema4d into his shots.
+The film was edited by Loukman Ali, who blended computer generated imagery (CGI) created with cinema4d into his shots.